provotum/provotum-ci-cd/terraform/provotum-v3-mn/README.md

 Combine the public key shares with the va:

-`ansible-playbook -u root -i provotum-v3-mn-server-inventory --private-key $PATH_TO_SK provotum-v3-mn-combine-pk-shares.yml --extra-vars "vote=VOTE`
+`ansible-playbook -u root -i provotum-v3-mn-server-inventory --private-key $PATH_TO_SK provotum-v3-mn-combine-pk-shares.yml --extra-vars "vote=VOTE"`

   - `VOTE`: The name of your vote